ctzurcanu/virtues/docs/hierarchies.md

 1. Provable Hierarchy
 1. Provable Goodness
-1. Harmony, Generosity, Humility, Recognition, Greatness, Nobility
+1. Harmony, Generosity, Humility, Recognition, Greatness, Gratitude, Nobility
     - humility means recognition of the virtue of others
     - humility means: upon public recognition of one's virtues, accepting the minimum that is merited
     - greatness is virtue, recognized by others